wgao19/sharing-talks/sharings/2018_9_21-new-sharing-progress-report-1/README.md

-# Bootstrapping the New Sharing
+# Journey to the New Sharing

 Sept 21, 2018